Armed Forces Act 2011

 Overview

-This bill, initially proposed by the House of Lords, aimed to allow UK armed forces personnel and Crown servants to wear Commonwealth medals, such as the Pingat Jasa Malaysia Medal, without restriction.
-The House of Commons disagreed with this proposal.
+This bill proposes a minor amendment to the Armed Forces Act 2006, aiming to allow UK armed forces personnel and Crown servants to wear Commonwealth medals without restriction.
+However, the House of Commons disagrees with this amendment, arguing that Parliament shouldn't legislate on medal-wearing.

 Description

-The Lords' amendment sought to add a new clause to the Armed Forces Act 2006.
-This clause would explicitly permit the wearing of medals awarded by Commonwealth governments to current and former members of the UK armed forces and Crown servants.
-The specific example of the Pingat Jasa Malaysia Medal was cited.
+The amendment seeks to add a new clause (339A) to the Armed Forces Act 2006.
+This clause would explicitly permit the unrestricted wearing of medals awarded by Commonwealth governments to current or former members of Her Majesty's armed forces and other Crown servants.
+The Pingat Jasa Malaysia Medal is cited as an example.

-The House of Commons rejected the amendment, stating that it is inappropriate for Parliament to legislate on matters concerning the wearing of medals.
+The House of Commons rejected the amendment, stating that it is inappropriate for Parliament to create legislation specifically addressing the wearing of medals.

 Government Spending